 I wonder if the displays are still there at KLIA.

 Yea, bukan semua udang perlu sembunyi di sebalik batu (not all prawns need to hide behind a rock).
 In this case, they were nicely stuck to the top of the yummy old-time delicacy known as Cucur Badak.

 Half a century back, while I was in primary school, I ate a piece of this nearly everyday at the school tuckshop, where the ‘kak-and-makcik’ team sold a variety of traditional Malay kuih.
+That Kak always reserved the pieces with the fattest udang for me !
 Adoih, Sedapnya !

-These days, rather few people in Singapore have heard of this stuff, fewer still have eaten one.
-Even on rare occasions where these are encountered, cost-cutting has taken a toll : one can toss the round things around, look di hadapan, di sebalik, tapi cannot find any Udang.
+Am blessed with a wifey who is good at making them : these days, few people in Singapore have heard of this stuff, fewer still have eaten one.
+On rare occasions where these are encountered, cost-cutting has taken a toll : one can toss the round things around, look di hadapan, di belakang, tapi cannot find any Udang.

 In the old village where I grew up there was no tap water for homes, except for the few houses that lined the main road.
 However, our drinking and washing needs were well-served.
 Each house had its own well – no need to pay any bills and unlimited usage !